WhoTargetsMe/Ad_Library_API/README.md

 4.In ad_scraper.py go through four key changes:
-- # 1.
-Change 'countries = []' to include an ISO country code: https://www.nationsonline.org/oneworld/country_code_list.html
+- A. Change 'countries = []' to include an ISO country code: https://www.nationsonline.org/oneworld/country_code_list.html
-- # 2.
-Change (args["access_token"] = 'insert') to insert Ad Library Access Token, available here:  https://developers.facebook.com/tools/explorer/
+- B. Change (args["access_token"] = 'insert') to insert Ad Library Access Token, available here:  https://developers.facebook.com/tools/explorer/
-- # 3.
-Change Ad Library (args["search_terms"] = 'insert') to insert a search term or else do full search with '*'
+- C. Change Ad Library (args["search_terms"] = 'insert') to insert a search term or else do full search with '*'
-- # 4.
-Change the final line to the folder on your computer where you want the scraped csv to appear.
+- D. Change the final line to the folder on your computer where you want the scraped csv to appear.

 5. In your terminal command line, locate the ad_library_api folder and run the ad_scaper.py file
 - "python3 ad_scraper.py"